 A rare yet devastating condition, infantile spasms (IS) is a seizure disorder that typically occurs during the first 4-11 months of childhood.
 Children with IS have specific types of seizures called spasms.
 They also have chaotic brain-wave patterns called hypsarrhythmia.

 Acthar is a prescription medication containing natural, highly purified adrenocorticotropin (a-DRE-no-cor-tico-tro-pin) hormone, or ACTH.
-Acthar was approved by the FDA as a treatment for IS and is one clinically proven therapy that has been shown to stop spasms and hypsarrhythmia (Learn more).
-In one clinical study reviewed by the FDA, 87% of children had no spasms and no hypsarrhythmia by week 2 after injections of 75 U/m2 twice a day.
+Acthar was approved by the FDA as a treatment for infantile spasms and is one clinically proven therapy that has been shown to help stop spasms and hypsarrhythmia (Learn more).
+In one clinical study reviewed by the FDA, 13 of 15 patients (86.7%) had no spasms and no hypsarrhythmia at a two-week course of 75 U/m2 twice a day.
 It’s important to know that every child will respond to treatment differently.

 Acthar is a prescription medicine that is used to treat infantile spasms in infants and children under 2 years of age.

 Learn how we can help find ways to make Acthar affordable for you and your child.Go